 Community Exploration.
 Because students will engage in year-round study of a community issue or challenge, they make expeditions to community sites to conduct research.

 Tutoring and Mentoring Program.
 Community professionals and volunteers coach students in real-world application of academic and social emotional competencies and provide targeted support to help students improve problem areas in their performance.
 This program occurs within classrooms to ensure that support is monitored by staff and is aligned with academic and social emotional goals.

 Internships.
 Students experience how learning happens in work place contexts and they come to understand the links to their academic studies.
-Learning by doing is an essential component of our school design and the hallmark of Big Picture Learning schools.
+Learning by doing is an essential component of our education design.
 Internships are one full day per week beginning at the high school level.
 9th and 10th graders do their internships on Tuesdays and 11th and 12th graders do them on Thursdays.
 The goal is to rotate students through a series of experiences from their 9th to 12th grade so that students are prepared to map out a possible career path that will become part of their College and Career Plan, a prerequisite for graduation.

-Dual Enrollment College Program.
+Early College or Dual Enrollment Program.
 High school students can typically earn 4 to 12 credits towards a bachelor program and in some cases earn an Associate degree by the time they graduate from high school.
-Students will have the option of using their internship day to take a college course at local New England colleges that participate in the program.
+Students will have the option of using their internship day to take a college course at local colleges that participate in the program.

 Design Element #3: Inclusive Learning

 Inclusive learning honors the diversity of students’ cultural, intellectual, physical, linguistic and social emotional backgrounds.
 In addition to providing educational supports and opportunities that provide access to learning, enabling full participation in the school program, inclusive learning is also about providing a challenging academic environment for all students.
 Each student experiences that she/he is a valued member of the school community and is provided the resources to achieve at high levels.